CTPim/stock-analysis/README.md

 - How do these pros and cons apply to refactoring the original VBA script?

-The original VBA script was short enough that refacotring it made it easier to comprehend and understand.
+The original VBA script was short enough that refacotoring it made it easier to comprehend and understand.
 It also allowed it to run quicker, as it only took 1/3 of the time the orignal did.
 The refactored code used fewer steps, less memory and can be easier read by others.